 IMPORTANT – Keep the inside of the toilet bowl clean by spraying it with a toilet cleaner after every use.
-We personally use a vinegar/water mix, but you can buy dedicated sprays from most RV and camping stores.
+We personally use a vinegar/water mix in a spray bottle, but you can buy dedicated sprays from most RV and camping stores.

 Adding Composting Mix to Your Toilet